ackama/nzsl-share/CONTRIBUTING.md

 Rubocop developers.
 You can view our Rubocop configuration [here], but here are some key differences:

-* We allow longer blocks in spec files.
+- We allow longer blocks in spec files.
 This is because `RSpec.describe` blocks can quite easily go over the default Rubocop limit.
-* We have increased the maximum line length to 100 characters.
+- We have increased the maximum line length to 100 characters.

-[unofficial Ruby style guide]: https://github.com/rubocop-hq/ruby-style-guide
+[unofficial ruby style guide]: https://github.com/rubocop-hq/ruby-style-guide
 [here]: .rubocop.yml

 We also follow the core ESLint and SASS-Lint style guides, and these processes are all